Login

 Location of Kehen Temple

 Kehen Temple is located in Cempaga Village, Bangli District, Bangli Regency.
 If you are driving from Denpasar, the trip will take about 2 hours with a distance of about 43 kilometers.
 To make it easier to find the location, you can use Google Maps.
-However, if you want to be more practical, we from Bali Exotic Tour provide transportation services to Kehen Temple with affordable prices and satisfying services.
+However, if you want to be more practical, we from Bali Driver Hire provide transportation services to Kehen Temple with affordable prices and satisfying services.
 The drivers are friendly and experienced, which will make your trip enjoyable.
 In addition to enjoying the beauty of Kehen Temple, Bangli also has other interesting tourist attractions that you can see in Bangli places of interest.
 This can save your travel time while enjoying the charm of Bangli, which is in the Highlands.

 Classified as an Ancient Temple in Bali